vishnuoum/Namaste-app/README.md

 # Namaste-app
-  Post-Covid era is the new normal for all people in the world.
+<p>Post-Covid era is the new normal for all people in the world.
 Meetings, classes, discussions, paper presentation, etc. will be following online mode.
-So there is a huge requirement for online video conferencing solutions.So my idea is to create a google meet clone using Python Flask, Node JS, Sockets, HTML, Bootstrap, Javascript, CSS, JQuery, JQuery UI, WebRTC, and PeerJS.
+So there is a huge requirement for online video conferencing solutions.So my idea is to create a google meet clone using Python Flask, Node JS, Sockets, HTML, Bootstrap, Javascript, CSS, JQuery, JQuery UI, WebRTC, and PeerJS.</p>
-The working  of Namaste App, is similar to that of Google Meet.
+<p>The working  of Namaste App, is similar to that of Google Meet.</p>

 **Build Using:**